brefphp/bref/docs/frameworks/laravel.md

 ## Assets

 To deploy Laravel websites, assets need to be served from AWS S3.
-The easiest solution to do this is to use the [Server-side website construct of the Lift plugin](https://github.com/getlift/lift/blob/master/docs/server-side-website.md).
+The easiest approach is to use the [Server-side website construct of the Lift plugin](https://github.com/getlift/lift/blob/master/docs/server-side-website.md).

 This will deploy a Cloudfront distribution that will act as a proxy: it will serve